 We’ve also made the website text as simple as possible to understand.
 AbilityNet has advice on making your device easier to use if you have a disability.

-Bright is committed to ensuring digital accessibility for people with disabilities.
+Bright is committed to ensuring digital accessibility for people with disabilities and we have WCAG built into our development standards for all new features.
 We are continually improving the user experience for everyone and applying the relevant accessibility standards.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).